scud3r1a/yolov3-training/README.md

 ## Known Issues
 Issue related to darknet itself can be filed in [the correct repo](https://github.com/AlexeyAB/darknet).
 We did not make any changes to the darknet code itself.
-- If you chose to build with GPU but in the configuration file did not provide "gpus" field, the training will run on gpu 0 by default
+    - If you chose to build with GPU usage but did not provide `gpus` field in the configuration file, the training will run on gpu 0 by default.
-- If during training you see nan values for avg (loss) field - then training goes wrong, but if nan is in some other lines - then training goes well.
-- If error Out of memory occurs then you should try increasing subdivisions to 16, 32 or 64 or have a smaller image size.
+    - If the error `out of memory` occurs, you should try to increase the subdivisions to 16, 32 or 64 or use a smaller image size.
-- If training finishes immediately without any error you should decrease batch size and subdivisions.
+    - If training finishes immediately without any error, you should decrease batch size and subdivisions.